SpaceODY/PRVE/README.md

 # PRVE v1.0.1b (Beta)
-Derrived from the work of RSSVE, RVE64k, RVE, EVO (Most of it), AVP, and KSRSS.
+Derived from the work of RSSVE, RVE64k, RVE, EVO (Most of it), AVP, and KSRSS.

 ![image](https://user-images.githubusercontent.com/77604027/145659943-0294da6a-b4bc-4533-bb69-4c341a41f1e0.png)
 ![image](https://user-images.githubusercontent.com/77604027/145659988-8abf98e5-0f9c-4a27-8ed7-7c9d37df04fc.png)

-PRVE is a visual enhancment mod for KSP RO/RSS.
-The mod combines old textures and configs with new scatter and Environmental Visual Enhancments congfigs to rebirth and make them better.
+PRVE is a visual enhancement mod for KSP RO/RSS.
+The mod combines old textures and configs with new scatter and Environmental Visual Enhancements configs to rebirth and make them better.
 Look at licensing for respected licensing for each texture.

 # COMPATABILITY/REQUIRED MODS

-Requirments:
+Requirements:

 Scatterer (v0.0772) - Cannot use most recent version Environmental Visual Enhancements (v1.11.5.1)